Igordr123/Igordr123.github.io/docs/pages/about.md

 About Igor Drakulić

-Igor Drakulic has a university degree in journalism from University of Ljubljana (1991).
+Igor Drakulić has a university degree in journalism from University of Ljubljana (1991).
 He was a leading partner and project manager in several EU projects.
 He is business communications professional, organizer of international conferences, event manager, business editor and journalist.

 ![aboutUs_image](/assets/aboutUs.jpg)